aslom/serverless-nyc-bai-case-study/README.md

 This case study is designed to show how to use Apache OpenWhisk with IBM Cloud Functions to add custom behavior to BAI.

 We simplify several aspects of BAI:
-* emitter is not connected to real system but is hardcoded to send sample task events
+* emitter is not connected to a real system but is hardcoded to send sample task events
 * analytics is simplified and modified to group task summaries by actions
 * summaries are stored as JSON objects in Elasticsearch
-* dashboards are simplified version of BAI dashboards
+* dashboards are a simplified version of BAI dashboards

 ## Feedback